5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_I225-V_Fix_(SSDT-I225V)/README.md

 [^2]: Combining `Vt-D` and `DisableIOMapper` makes no sense to me in regards to enabling the I225-V in macOS but that's what the user reported as working.
 [^3]: Enabling the I225-V in macOS Catalina requires modified `DeviceProperties` as well as a Kernel Patch since it's not supported natively.
 With this, the I225-V will be spoofed as Intel I219 and work.
 Copy the settings from the attached "I225_Catalina.plist" into your Config.
 Disable the spoof for macOS 11.4 and newer!

 > **Note**: OpenCore 0.9.2 introduced a new Quirk called `DisableIoMapperMapping`.
-It works independently of `DisableIoMapper` and removes Reserved Memory Regions defined in the DMAR table from memory in macOS, so dropping and replacing the DMAR table is no longer required.
-Refer to OpenCore's Documentation.pdf for more details.
+It works independently of `DisableIoMapper` and addresses reoccurring connectivity issues in macOS 13.3+ which weren't there before.
+If your configuration required to drop/replace the DMAR table before it still does now!

 ## Troubleshooting